linggan/spotf5/README.md

 spotf5
 ======

-attempt to trim stegdetect and eventually be able to run it on a directory of encrypted files
+attempt to trim stegdetect and eventually be able to run it on a directory of encrypted files.  to compile, need to include libjpeg library